habitat-sh/habitat/README.md

 ## Documentation

-Run `make docs` to build the internal documentation for bldr.
+Run `make docs` to build the internal documentation for the Habitat Supervisor.

 Run `make serve-docs` to run a small web server that exposes the documentation on port `9633`.
 You can then read the docs at `http://<DOCKER_HOST>:9633/`